aoqiwang/ML/README.md

+For machine learning, the main tasks are classification and regression.
+All methods of utilizing multiple machine learning overlays are feasible.
+It can help us better screen important variables and thus better construct models.
 The ML.R file contains methods for using machine learning based on prognostic data, while linket1.
-R includes methods for drawing correlation graphs.
+R includes methods for drawing correlation graphs.The drawing code is also included in them.